-- Federal permits, notifications and approvals may be required to comply with the provisions of the Fisheries Act, Species at Risk Act (SARA), and Explosives Act. - Notifications and authorizations to comply with the provisions of the Fisheries Act may be required for works associated with geotechnical investigation and construction activities. - required for works associated with geotechnical investigation and construction activities.
-Fisheries and Oceans Canada is responsible for permitting any federally-regulated waterbody - 34 where there is potential for fish and fish habitat alteration disruption and destruction. - The construction of the Project will require SARA permits review or notification.
+- Federal permits, notifications and approvals may be required to comply with the provisions of the Fisheries Act, Species at Risk Act (SARA), and Explosives Act. - Notifications and authorizations to comply with the provisions of the Fisheries Act may be required for works associated with geotechnical investigation and construction activities.
+Fisheries and Oceans Canada is responsible for permitting any federally-regulated waterbody where there is potential for fish and fish habitat alteration disruption and destruction. - The construction of the Project will require SARA permits review or notification.
 Permits under section 73 of SARA may be required for works associated with the alteration of critical habitat